m-delem/aph-profiles-analyses/data/data-raw/README.md

-This directory contains all raw data that is external to the project.
-This README should be updated to describe data sources.
+This folder contains all the raw data as outputted by JATOS using the command "Export".
+They are JSON formatted .txt in a nested folder structure.
+The code to unfold this and convert the data to .csv is in `scripts/jatos_data_extraction.R`.